 Are we repairing for monetary value, sentimental value, or function?

 Do you have a price limit?
 Do you have a time limit?

 If it is determined that we will work with your quilt, within a week, you will be given a full estimate in written or emailed form, which details the process, contains information on the quilt, it’s pattern, circa dates, any materials we may need to add and their cost, estimated labor hours at $25.00 per hour, and a total cost overall.
-There is a $50.00 charge for this written estimate that is applicable to the conservation cost if contracted within a month.
 We will do everything in our power to stay within the estimate but there are still sometimes surprises when we get the actual work going.

 If a full conservation is not feasible, we can potentially convert parts of the quilt into smaller quilts, bed runners, wall hangings, pillows, even Christmas Stockings or help to mount them into shadow boxes with other memorabilia.
 If this is the plan it will have been determined at the time of drop off and details of the project will be outlined in the written estimate.

 Preserve your history by keeping the quilts you love in good shape.
 Don’t wait till it is shredded.
 There is truth the the saying,

 “A stitch in time saves nine”